async-aws/aws/docs/contribute/website.md

 The first step is to use [Couscous](http://couscous.io/) to convert all Markdown files in `./docs` to HTML files.
 Couscous then looks at the Twig template in `./website/template` to get the basic HTML layout.
-All markdown files will use the `default.twig` template unless other is specified at the metadata section at the top of the markdown file.
+All markdown files will use the `default.twig` template unless otherwise specified in the metadata section at the top of the Markdown file.

 The sidebar menu structure is defined in `./couscous.yml`.

 All frontend assets are built using Webpack Encore.
-The source files lives in `./website/assets`.
+The source files live in `./website/assets`.

 ### 2. Process HTML files

 After the HTML files are generated, Couscous will execute `make website-post-process`.
 That will look at the generated HTML and make some changes to it.
-As example it will style all code examples with `highlight.js`.
+For example, it will style all code examples with `highlight.js`.

 ### 3. Publishing the files

-There is a github action that make sure to generate the HTML and push it do a "read only"-repository for the website.
-That repository is using [Netlify](https://www.netlify.com/) to deploy the contents to [async-aws/aws](https://github.com/async-aws/aws).
+There is a GitHub Action that generates the HTML and pushes it to a "read-only" repository for the website.
+That repository uses [Netlify](https://www.netlify.com/) to deploy the contents to [async-aws/aws](https://github.com/async-aws/aws).